CheekBreek/Python-Games/Space Invaders/README.md

 ## Spaceship Visuals
 ### Different Spaceships or Player Img for each level
 ### First Player Img is the given or default image
-### Background change and Alien's speed change per level - Derek
+### Background change and Alien's speed change per level

 ## Bullet Firing Sounds
 ### Different Bullet Firing Sounds for each level